-The IHCTP is especially useful to holistic nurses who want to have a more integrative approach and independent role in their nursing practice.
-I was able to apply what I learned from the Integrative Health Coaching Program into my own nursing practice.
+The Integrative Mental Health Coach Training Program is especially useful to holistic nurses who want to have a more integrative approach and independent role in their nursing practice.
+I was able to apply what I learned from the IMHC training program into my own nursing practice.
 Wendy's enthusiasm, openness, and ability to think outside the box is phenomenal.
 I highly recommend this course!